topbitdu/unidom-contact/ROADMAP.md

 1. Improve the Contact Subscription spec for the validations on the #``name`` attribute
 2. Improve the Email Address spec for the validations on the #``personalized_name`` attribute

+## v1.4.6
+1. Improve the Ruby Gem Specification to depend on the unidom-common v1.10
+2. Improve the Contact Subscription migration & the Email Address migration for the #opened_at column, & the #closed_at column

 ## v1.5
 1. Landline Phone Number model & migration
 2. As Landline Phone Number Subscriber concern